derrabauke/lecture-devops-app/concept.md

   - the reverse proxy will reach trough requests to the API-Url
   - does not include the mongodb

   ### Testing
   - testing the single parts (front/backend) of the application on the CI Server
+  - integration test with local setup via makefile ?
-- integration tests on seperate cloud environment ?
+  - integration tests on seperate cloud environment "staging" ??
   - TBD

   ### MongoDB Peristent Volumen
   - there will be a Persitent Volume (PV) some other pods can claim storage from